Explore Montreal, Quebec & the St Lawrence River Self-Drive

 Day 9 : Perce

 Once the largest fishing port in the Gaspe Peninsula, Perce is now the gem of the entire Gaspe region as a resort and tourist town and renowned for the extraordinary beauty of its surroundings.
 Its prominent geological feature is a great rock pierced with a hole, from which the community derived its name.
 The town has a terrific selection of restaurants and cafes, some of the best in the region.
-Today you will enjoy an included cruise to Bonaventure Island and Perce Rock.
+There is a summer theatre and a boardwalk that stretches along the south beach.
+At the wharf you can watch the fishermen cleaning their daily catch.

 Day 10 : Perce > Causapscal